tkellen/memorybox/README.md

 > structured digital archival. simple.

 # Introduction
-This project makes curating mixed digital media collections simple.
-In order for the previous statement to be true, users must understand how to use the command line.
-They must also understand how to read, write and transform JSON.

-As a first principal, this project expects users to be responsible for the long term storage of their data.
+This project aims to make the curation and replication of mixed digital media collections simple.
+As a first principal, it is assumed that users will be directly responsible for the long term storage of their data.
 At the same time, it borrows ideas from distributed storage systems like [IPFS].

 The design of this software is focused on autonomous operational simplicity.
 No databases.
 No filesystem specific features.
 No dependency on "the cloud".
-No decentralized p2p blockchain dependencies.
+No decentralized p2p blockchain magic.
 Just you, a computer, a bunch of files, and enough storage space to hold the things you've created.
 That's it.

 ## How does it work?
 First, "put" some data under the management of memorybox.
+It will respond with the metadata memorybox has assigned to it.
 ```sh
 ➜ printf "hello world" | memorybox put -
 {"memorybox":{"file":"b94d27b9934d3e08a52e52d7da7dabfac484efe37a5380ee9088f7ace2efcde9-sha256","import":{"at":"2020-05-23T23:43:49Z","from":"devbox"},"source":"stdin"}}